 Three patient diaries

-Three patients provide independent reviews.
+Three patients provide independent reviews about their bunion experience.
 In this way you know that the information will be different.
-My dedicated ‘three’ removed any honey from their narrative so ‘all warts ‘an all’ have been left in!
+Any candy coating was removed from their narrative so ‘all warts ‘an all’ have been left in!
 While the results are often good and should reassure most patients considering surgical treatment, it is always wise to know that some problems can make life a little difficult and that greater patience is required.
 While conservative care is always preferred, sadly in some cases, such approaches can also fail to offer that defining correction.

 Nicola Harvey, Registered Nurse and foot surgery patient.
 I only wish that I had access to this detail both pre and post op!
 Instead, I had to scratch around the internet looking at blogs, which mainly were American.
 In fact, had I read your book I may well have saved myself some money.
 I particularly enjoyed your patients’ diaries Your book is extremely well written and I would highly recommend anyone considering surgery to read this first.
 There was more post-op information than anything that I could find!

 Mr T Chan, FCPodS, Surgical Registrar (Podiatric Surgeon).
 I would thoroughly recommend this book on hallux valgus (bunion) surgery – it is insightfully written with a personal experience for those considering the operation.

 Dr T E Kilmartin PhD, FCPodS, Consultant Podiatric Surgeon & Former Dean, College of Podiatry.
 I think this is a really valuable and novel piece of work.
 The patient journeys are characterised by very high levels of anxiety throughout, which was an insight.
 As clinicians, how we could reassure them through this stage is probably worth thinking about… I still think the high-impact/low-risk approach to informed consent is inspired… All in all a really important piece of work.